progayk/vuepress-project/docs/express-framework/intro-to-express.md

 })
 ```

-Go and chech this path `blabla.com/r/soccer/comments/234/my_first_soccer` and you will see the `welcome to comments page.` message.
+Go and check this path `blabla.com/r/soccer/comments/234/my_first_soccer` and you will see the `welcome to comments page.` message.

 We can also pass the path as a paramater into the **callback** function.
 All the information is send with `req` paramater, so we can reach those parameters by writing